 A few weeks back I went off to Milan to cover U-Start’s major annual conference.
-For those of you who don’t know, U-Start is a global boutique advisory firm – in practice that means connecting investors and startup deal flow on an international level.
-A particularly interesting statistic is the €3.8 billion within their network and also being supported by major sponsors including Enel, directa and Iberia to name a few.
+For those of you who don’t know, U-Start is a global boutique advisory firm – in practice, that means connecting investors and startup deal flow on an international level.
+A particularly interesting statistic is the €3.8 billion within their network and also being supported by major sponsors including Enel, Directa and Iberia to name a few.

-This conference is the finale of their tour which has gone through at least 4 continents this year.
+This conference is the finale of their tour which has gone through at least four continents this year.
 It was focused on providing and highlighting investment opportunities in the major emerging markets around the world.

 Now the descriptions out of the way, what happened at this conference and why should you be interested?

 The speaking side of the Conference was also interesting, there was talk around topics from crowdfunding to tropicalisation (The process of companies moving or expanding to Brazil).
 I chaired a panel on corporate venture capital (CVC), which taught me a thing or two!
-Specifically the increase in CVC and how more traditional venture capitalists are becoming more closely aligned to CVC partners.
+Specifically, the increase in CVC and how more traditional venture capitalists are becoming more closely aligned with CVC partners.
 If you want to know more you can see the panel below:

 We’re looking forward to what U-Start has planned for the rest of 2014.